Why Invest in Case Studies: What They Are and Why They Matter

 In fact, case studies are often more effective than brochures and traditional sales collateral.
 Why?
 Because everyone loves stories.

-This wisdom also applies to sales conversation and marketing.
+This wisdom also applies to sales conversations and marketing.

 The stories you share paint pictures, evoke emotions and give your presentation a sticky power.